attack68/rateslib/docs/source/u_calendars.rst

 **NamedCal**

-The :class:`~rateslib.scheduling.NamedCal` class is a wrapper for a *UnionCal*.
-It is a convenient object because it will construct holiday calendars directly from *rateslib's* pre-defined list of *Cals* using a **string parsing syntax**, which is suitable for multi-currency *Instruments*.
+The :class:`~rateslib.scheduling.NamedCal` class is a wrapper for a :class:`~rateslib.scheduling.UnionCal`.
+It is a convenient object because it will construct holiday calendars directly from *rateslib's* pre-defined list of e :class:`~rateslib.scheduling.Cal` objects using a **string parsing syntax**, which is suitable for multi-currency *Instruments*.
 This also improves *serialization* as shown below.

-*NamedCals* can only be used to load and combine the pre-compiled calendars.
-Custom calendars must be created with the *Cal* and/or *UnionCal* objects.
+The restriction is that a :class:`~rateslib.scheduling.NamedCal` can only be used to load and combine the pre-compiled calendars.
+Custom calendars must be created with the :class:`~rateslib.scheduling.Cal` and/or :class:`~rateslib.scheduling.UnionCal` objects.

 Loading existing calendars
 ***************************